-3.6.1 Option 1: Charter Halibut Stamp
+3.5.1 Option 1: Charter Halibut Stamp

+In October 2021 the Council identified Alternative 2, with a Charter Halibut Stamp mechanism as its PPA.
 A halibut stamp mechanism would include a requirement for all charter operators to purchase a halibut stamp for each guided angler, on each day the angler plans to harvest halibut on a charter vessel operating in IPHC Regulatory Areas 2C and 3A.
 Based on the concepts considered, this mechanism mostly closely resembles a user fee, which has been highlighted as important from the charter representatives.
 The benefits and challenges for establishing a halibut stamp mechanism are summarized in Table 18.